-To be prepared to support LGBTQ students abroad, please consider attending the Pride Alliance Training run by the Office of Diversity and Inclusion.
-This interactive training explores the differences between sex assigned at birth, gender identity, gender expression, and sexuality, as well as the coming out process, pronouns, resources and tools/skills for allyship.
+To be prepared to support LGBTQ students abroad, please consider attending the Pride Alliance Training run by the Office of Diversity & Inclusion.
+This two-hour interactive training explores the differences between sex assigned at birth, gender identity, gender expression, and sexuality, as well as the coming out process, pronouns, resources and tools/skills for allyship.
 Through scenarios created for the specific setting requested, facilitators and participants explore application of knowledge and skills.
-Please find further resources and information here: https://edo.unt.edu/pride-alliance-education-and-training
+Please find further resources and information here: http://edo.unt.edu